Slain newspaper employees noted for talent, warmth, wit

 Winters was the beloved mother of four children, all young adults.
 The oldest, 29-year-old Winters Geimer, said her mother's personality matched her red hair and 6-foot frame.

-"She was larger than life," Geimar said Friday after a vigil at her mother's Annapolis church.
+"She was larger than life," Geimer said Friday after a vigil at her mother's Annapolis church.
 "She was a hard person to miss."

-Geimar said her mother worked as a publicist in New York before starting to freelance at the Annapolis newspaper nearly 20 years ago.
+Geimer said her mother worked as a publicist in New York before starting to freelance at the Annapolis newspaper nearly 20 years ago.
 She also had been a stay-at-home mother who loved to make homemade clothes and Halloween costumes for her children.

 "My mother loved to write and to create," she said.
 "She was a multitalented artist."